Diebuster: Nono (ノノ, Nono)

-- Lal'C Mellk Mal (ラルク・メルク・マール, Raruku Meruku Māru)
+Lal'C Mellk Mal (ラルク・メルク・マール, Raruku Meruku Māru)

-The current holder of the top kill score among Topless pilots, Lal'C, along with fellow pilots Nicola and Tycho, is part of the so-called 'Idol' group (pilots with exceptionally high kill rates).
+The current holder of the top kill score among Topless pilots, Lal'C, along with fellow pilots Nicola and Tycho, is part of the so-called "Idol" group (pilots with exceptionally high kill rates).
 She is also the current pilot of Buster Machine Dix-Neuf, the oldest Buster machine still in operation.
-Nicknamed 'princess' by her teammates, Lal'C is outwardly cool and self-confident—traits that draw Nono's admiration for her, much to her initial annoyance.
-It is Lal'C who helps induct Nono (with some indirect assistance from Nicola) into the Fraternity as an 'auxiliary member', even though Nono manifests none of the traits associated with being a Topless.
+Nicknamed "princess" by her teammates, Lal'C is outwardly cool and self confident, traits that win Nono's admiration, much to her initial annoyance.
+It is Lal'C who helps induct Nono (with some indirect assistance from Nicola) into the Fraternity as an "auxiliary member", even though Nono manifests none of the traits associated with being a Topless.
 While initially bothered by Nono's hero-worship of her, Lal'C quickly gets used to her company, to the point where she can talk about things she would not normally tell anyone.
-She senses some potential in Nono and admires the girl's never-give-up attitude a little (though she might act otherwise), but doubts if guts and perseverance alone can make the girl's dreams come true.
+She senses some potential in Nono and admires the girl's never-give-up attitude (though she might act otherwise), but doubts if guts and perseverance alone can make the girl's dream come true.
 In the epilogue, she is one of the many inhabitants of Earth to welcome Noriko Takaya and Kazumi Amano and presumably passes Nono's legacy and gift to Noriko.

-- Nicola Vacheron (ニコラス・バセロン, Nikorasu Baseron)
+Nicola Vacheron (ニコラス・バセロン, Nikorasu Baseron)

 The only male Topless on the 'Idol' team, Nicola is the pilot of Buster Machine Vingt-Sept and, before Lal'C's inclusion into the ranks of the Topless, was considered one of the most powerful Topless of his generation.
-He is Lal'C's inspiration (in as much as Lal'C is Nono's inspiration), and seems to have a relationship with her, though it is debatable whether it is romantic nature or not.
-He is interested in Nono and sees potential in her to be a Buster Machine pilot, Nono has never manifested any kind of Topless reaction (something that, according to their minder Casio, may not be possible in artificial beings), and secretly helps Nono join the Fraternity under the premise of being an 'auxiliary' member.
-Considered 'old' among the current Topless (as he is nearing late adolescence), Nicola is already having a hard time manifesting the Exotic Maneuvers needed to power his machine.
-As such, he seems to secretly be seeking a way to extend his 'tenure' as a Topless, to the point of joining the Serpentine Twin's inner circle and acting as their watcher over Nono's activities.
-He ultimately loses his ability to pilot the Buster Machine and attempts to sexually assault Nono under the belief that she is close enough to a Buster Machine.
+He is Lal'C's inspiration (inasmuch as Lal'C is Nono's inspiration), and seems to have a relationship with her, though it is debatable whether it is of a romantic nature or not.
+He is interested in Nono and sees potential in her to be a Buster Machine pilot, Nono has never manifested any kind of Topless reaction (something that, according to their minder Casio, may not be possible in artificial beings), and secretly helps Nono join the Fraternity as an auxiliary member.
+Considered old among the current Topless (as he is nearing late adolescence), Nicola is already having a hard time manifesting the Exotic Maneuvers needed to power his machine.
+As such, he seems to secretly be seeking a way to extend his tenure as a Topless, to the point of joining the Serpentine Sisters' inner circle and acting as their watcher over Nono's activities.
+He ultimately loses his ability to pilot the Buster Machine and attempts to sexually assault Nono in the belief that she is close enough to a Buster Machine.
 He soon becomes a lieutenant in the empire.
 His fate in the final episode is unknown.